Constitution Day with Winsome Sears turned out to be more about the Constitution than Winsome.

 The ceremonies consisted of an opening prayer, the pledge of allegiance and the historical presentation.
 Compatriots took turns relating information and answering questions.
 At the end of the ceremony, all would join in singing “God Bless America”.
 This was followed by a question and answer session.
 The senior residents appreciated the efforts and often kept the members beyond the allotted time frame.

 In recognition of their support to the Sons of the American Revolution and our educational goals, Certificates of Appreciation were provided to Commonwealth, Greenfield and Hidden Springs Senior Living Facilities.
 Hidden Springs was represented by Mary Poe and given the certificate on 12 Jan.
 For Commonwealth, Andrea Williams, Executive Director received the certificate on 20 Jan and on 21 Jan a certificate was presented to Meda Patton, Executive Director of the Greenfield facility.

 The members of the SAR are greatly appreciative of the participation of the organizations.

 This week’s showtimes at Royal Cinemas as of February 3rd

 Are you looking for the full movie-going experience without having to wait in the long lines that often accompany that experience?
 Then look no further because Royal Cinemas movie theatre is the answer.
 Get the whole gang together and enjoy a movie!
 Reserved seating in all auditoriums.

-Here is a list of this week’s showtimes at Royal Cinemas as of Friday, January 21:
+Here is a list of this week’s showtimes at Royal Cinemas as of Friday, February 3:

 Ticket prices are as follows: